 Working Together to Keep Our Girl Scout Community Safe

-Out of an abundance of caution in line with the State of California’s Stay at Home order issued on March 19, 2020 and local school closures, Girl Scouts of Orange County has made the decision to close all Girl Scout properties, including our offices, Program Centers, and Irvine and Yorba Linda Shops until further notice.
-During this time, council staff will be telecommuting during our regular business hours, M-TH from 8AM-6PM.
+- Out of an abundance of caution in line with the State of California’s Stay at Home order, Girl Scouts of Orange County’s properties, including our offices, Program Centers, and Irvine and Yorba Linda Shops, are closed until further notice.
+Curbside pick-up for online shop orders is available from our Irvine office.
+Girl Scouts’ online shop is open 24/7 for all your Girl Scout needs.
+Council staff are telecommuting during our regular business hours, M-TH from 8AM-6PM.
 If you need to reach your troop support specialist or a specific member of our team, the best way is by email.
 For general questions, please contact us at firstname.lastname@example.org.

-All council-sponsored Girl Program experiences are cancelled or postponed through May 31.
-All council-sponsored Girl Program experiences are cancelled or postponed through May 31.
+- All council-sponsored in-person Girl Program experiences are cancelled or postponed until further notice.
 For council events/programs that are not currently rescheduled, refunds will be provided for those who registered.
 Registrants for any postponed/rescheduled events will be transferred to the new date, unless a refund is requested.
 We appreciate your patience, as our refund processing may take longer than normal.
 Please check your email and our website girlscoutsoc.org/events for additional information regarding upcoming events.

-For Girl Scout events managed by outside councils or vendors, check with the council/vendor regarding cancellations or refunds.
-All in-person troop meetings, trips, Service Unit events, and other volunteer-led programs/events must be cancelled through May 31.
+- For Girl Scout events managed by outside councils or vendors, check with the council/vendor regarding cancellations or refunds.
+All in-person troop meetings, trips, Service Unit events, and other volunteer-led programs/events must be cancelled through until further notice.

 At the bottom of this page, we have included a list of free and low-cost conferencing tools that could be useful to you in support of virtual meetings and events.
 We encourage troop leaders to look at these and alternative options and discuss with parents and girls the best solution for your troop’s needs during this challenging time.